 PARENTAL FRIENDSHIP COACHING STUDY

 It can be painful for parents to watch their children never get invited to birthday parties and playdates, but it is hard for parents to know what to do about these problems.

 Previous to the current trial, I collected pilot data about one of the interventions in 2007-2009 from 124 families, 62 of whom had children (ages 6-10) with ADHD and 62 of whom had age– and sex– matched typically developing children.
-The main results have been published (see Mikami et al., 2010a, 2010b, Journal of Abnormal Child Psychology) and the dataset is available for graduate students.
+The main results have been published (see Mikami et al., 2010a, 2010b, Journal of Abnormal Child Psychology) and the dataset is available for students.
 The other intervention we are providing has been validated by another lab group.
-Initial results from the pilot data suggested that parents play an important role in helping improve the social behaviors of children with ADHD.
+Initial results from the pilot data suggested that parents play a role in helping improve the social behaviors of children with ADHD.